 Tagged as a window switcher, Application launcher, and dmenu replacement, Rofi does a lot of things most Application launchers for Linux fail to cope with.
-If you’re an enthusiast of simple but powerful opensource Linux Application launchers, you’re certainly going to fall for this vibrant application.
-Rofi can aid to those extra bits of increase in workflows for even the most advanced developers.
+If you’re an enthusiast of simple but powerful open-source Linux Application launchers, you’re certainly going to fall for this vibrant application.
+Rofi can aid in those extra bits of increase in workflows for even the most advanced developers.

 Highlights of Rofi

 - Rofi is exceptionally customizable and can be extended to newer dimensions quite easily.

 - This powerful app launcher embraces a minimalist design philosophy yet allows for theming customizations by utilizing customizable scripts.

 - The keybindings of Rofi are very useful and resemble those of Emacs closely.

 - Rofi is among those perfect Linux application launchers veteran devs are always looking for, with zero images and decreased redundancy.

 Albert is a lightweight and compact application launcher for your everyday Linux machine.
 Well, technically, it’s just a keyboard launcher.
 But Albert offers an extremely powerful yet flexible experience that improves your overall productivity and makes sure your workflow doesn’t get interrupted for a single instance.